Essential Guide to Gift Tax in Japan for Foreigners

 A House

-Chapter5: Things Foreigners Should Be Careful
+Chapter5: Important Things Foreigners Should Know About Japan’s Gift Tax

-Things to Keep in Mind When Receiving a Gift from Abroad
+Receiving a Gift from Abroad

-Things to Keep in Mind When Paying Gift Tax in Japan
+Filing and Paying Gift Tax in Japan

 If you need to file a gift tax return, the taxpayer (the recipient of the property) must submit the declaration and pay the tax between February 1 and March 15 of the year following the year in which the gift was made.